rolfmorel/popper/README.md

 Currently the system relies on being run from the repository folder.

 The python interface to `clingo`, an Answer Set Programming environment, is required.
-Test if the python library was installed with clingo by trying to run `import Clingo` in your `python' interpreter.
+Test if the python library was installed with clingo by trying to run `import clingo` in your `python` interpreter.

-The 'pyswip' python library is used as an interface to swi-prolog.
+The `pyswip` python library is used as an interface to swi-prolog.

 Check the `requirements.txt` file for version numbers of these libraries that are confirmed to work.